Svelte tutorial: Building an app using Svelte 5

 Svelte component structure

-4. The CSS comes last, within the <style> tags.
-In Svelte, the styles are locally scoped to the individual component, meaning they do not affect the other parts of your app.
+3. The CSS comes last, within the <style> tags.
+In Svelte, the styles are locally scoped to each individual component, meaning they do not affect the other parts of your app.

-Like with the other JavaScript frameworks, you can import this Counter.svelte component into another component and use it like an HTML tag.
-In our demo app, we need to import it into our App.svelte file, which is our entry point.
+Like with the other JavaScript frameworks, you can import one component into another component and use it like an HTML tag.

-Then, you'd add the Counter component to the markup section.
+Below that, you’ll see the Counter component in the markup section.

-Now, the Counter component is part of the App component, and when your app auto-reloads, you'll see a button that increments a counter.
+This makes the Counter component part of the App component, which means that whenever your app loads, you'll see a button that increments a counter.

-That's it, that’s your first Svelte component.
-Next, we'll dive into how props work.
+That's your first Svelte component.
+Next, we'll dive into how runes work.

-Props allow us to pass data from a parent component down to a child component.
-Props in Svelte work like HTML attributes.
+Props allow you to pass data from a parent component down to a child component.
+Props in Svelte are passed using HTML attribute syntax.
+To see props in action, you can create a component that accepts props and pass them in from its parent component.

 In Card.svelte, add the following:

-Then, in the HTML, remove the Counter component, add the Card component and pass in some values like regular attributes.
+To pass these props to the Card component, add the Card component to your App.svelte file and pass in the expected values like regular attributes.

 That's it!
-Now you know how to use props in Svelte.
+Now you know how to use basic props in Svelte.

-Going back to our example, if we want to display multiple products, we can create an array for all of them, and render a Card component for each.
-Here's how we can do it.
+Going back to your Svelte code project, to display multiple products, simply create an array for all of them, and render a Card component for each.
+Here's how to do it.

-Be mindful of the {/each} closing tag (it’s not the same as the opening #{each} tag.)
-And let’s not forget to pass in the product's title, description, and price as props.
+Note: Be mindful of the {/each} closing tag (it’s not the same as the opening {#each} tag.)

 In the next section, we'll explore how to add styles to Svelte components.

 Next, we'll look at state management in Svelte.
-We'll learn how to use the concept of “stores” in Svelte to manage shared state across different components.
+You'll learn how to use the concept of “stores” in Svelte to manage shared state across different components.

 There are two kinds of Svelte stores: